 Odorous House Ants: These little (⅛ in.) blackish, brown ants are the most common ant to invade homes and businesses in the Wichita area.
 Also called sweet ants, they are often found running across kitchen and bathroom counters searching for spills and food debris left over from human meals.
 They can be quite annoying and persistent.
 Often they live under siding, in walls and window or door cases.
 They forage outside and inside but can be pushed inside homes by large, attractive food deposits and cold weather.

-Old repellant insecticides, the ones you typically find in stores can just move them around and spread the range of their indoor search.
+Old repellant insecticides, the ones you typically find in stores, can just move them around and spread the range of their indoor search.
 Special non-repellant, transferrable insecticides and baits are needed to knock the ant colonies out of you home.
 Often, the colonies are quite large, up to 100,000 ants, and require special pest control experts to control the problem.

 Carpenter Ants: The most common carpenter ant to enter homes is an ant that’s reddish brown in color and ¼-½ inch long.
 A larger black ant 5/8 inch in size also shows up in Kansas homes but generally stays outside in rotting areas of trees.
 These carpenter ants can damage the solid wood in your home as they remove wood to create nests, but they generally want to live in water damaged wood because it’s softer and easier to tunnel into.
 When the colonies are mature, they will forage inside homes for sweets and proteins, usually at night.
 The best approach to treating these ants are baits and non repellent insecticides.

 Acrobat Ants: These ants often dwell indoors in areas where water damage has occurred or inside insulating wall panels and wall voids.
-They can live outdoors under rocks or in logs, and decaying wood and trees where they can build tunnels under the bark.
-They seek a variety of foods, sweets and proteins and enter homes through door thresholds and small openings.
+They can live outdoors under rocks or in logs, and in decaying wood and trees where they can build tunnels under the bark.
+They seek a variety of foods, sweets, and proteins and enter homes through door thresholds and small openings.
 They are known for their heart-shaped abdomens which they often raise making them look “acrobatic.”